emikhalev/algorithm/README.md

 Algorithms
 ===

-This is the collection of solutions for some computer problems that I have solved.
+This is the collection of solutions to some computer problems that I have solved.

 Problems from the leetcode website located in "leetcode"